 Identifying wet chemical extinguishers

-Each and every extinguisher can be indentified using a label.
+Every extinguisher can be identified using a label.
 Wet chemical extinguishers can be identified by a few pointers that include:

-A fixed extinguisher ID nearby labeled “Wet chemical extinguisher”
+- A fixed extinguisher ID nearby labelled “Wet chemical extinguisher”

 Wet chemical extinguisher sizes

-Whet chemical extinguishers come in a variety of sizes.
-Obviously, the size you choose will invariably depend on the demands of your commercial kitchen.
+Wet chemical extinguishers come in a variety of sizes.
+The size you choose will invariably depend on the demands of your commercial kitchen.
 But the most common sizes you’ll find in the market are 2, 3 and 6 litres.

-Wet chemical extinguishers utilize potassium compounds to stop fire in two ways.
+Wet chemical extinguishers utilize potassium compounds to stop a fire in two ways.
 First, when sprayed on the flames, potassium mist cools the fire.
-And secondly, the resulting chemical reaction causes a soapy-like substance to form on the surface of fire, extinguishing the flames in the process.
+Secondly, the resulting chemical reaction causes a soapy-like substance to form on the surface of the fire, extinguishing the flames in the process.

 Advantages and disadvantages of wet chemical extinguishers